AleGuarnieri/Disaster-response-pipeline/README.md

 The model is a classifier which tells, based on the input message, the related category of the message.

 ## Acknowledgements
-Udacity provided the course material (both data and the skeleton of the webb app)
+Udacity provided the course material (both data and the skeleton of the web app)